 In college, I began to take courses in philosophy, and I eventually graduated with a degree in Philosophy.
 In reading and discussing philosophy, I found people providing reasons and logical arguments for their beliefs, and I took to this much more readily than I ever did to memorizing Bible verses.
 I always wanted to know why people believed things, and I was never satisfied with just being told what to believe.
 While preparing for a course in Oriental Philosophy, I spent the summer reading books on eastern religion, including The Tao of Pooh, The Tao of Physics, The Dancing Wu Li Masters, The Perennial Philosophy, The Sermon on the Mount According to Vedanta, and various introductory titles by Alan Watts, among others.
 While taking a Philosophy of Religion course, I read an excerpt from Nietzsche in which a madman declared that God was dead.
 Wondering what this could mean, I read a lot more Nietzsche.
 In the same course, I was introduced to arguments for the existence of God, and I found them all unconvincing.

 Another important course I took in college was Anthropology 101.
 This course focused on evolution, and it led me to realize that evolution made perfect sense.
 This was one of the final nails in my belief in Christianity.
-Knowing that the Bible had contradictions, that evolution made sense, that no arguments for God’s existence actually worked, that other religions had good ideas in them, and being aware of philosophical criticisms of Christianity from the likes of Nietzsche, Russell, and others, I no longer considered myself a Christian.
+Knowing that the Bible had contradictions, that evolution made sense, that no arguments for God’s existence actually worked, that other religions had good ideas in them, and being aware of philosophical criticisms of Christianity from the likes of Nietzsche, Bertrand Russell1, and others, I no longer considered myself a Christian.
 What I considered myself instead was a philosopher, which in the original Greek means lover of wisdom.